Gia1987/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [ Network](#network)

-I m a Full Stack Software Developer in training at Makers Academy.
-I have learned Ruby and JavaScript and how to build programs with those languages.
-I m able to work well alone as well as being an excellent team player.
-Good logical approach to problem solving, happy to help others if they ask for it.
+I am an enthusiastic person trained at Makers Academy with a genuine passion for technology and about learning new things.
+Familiar with JavaScript and basic front-end stack, Ruby, Postgres and basic back-end stack, Agile methodology, TDD, SOLID principles and XP value.
+Git and version control.
+Enthusiastic self-starter able to work on different projects both independently and as part of a team.
+An energetic worker with the right attitude who wants to work in a high-growth company that offers opportunities for career advancement and personal development.

 ## Projects